 Myanmar's most mysterious neighbours: the peoples of the Andaman Islands

 One of the islands - North Sentinel Island - is completely isolated even today.
-We know almost nothing about the people there.
-Any attempt to contact the Sentinelse have been met with a hail of arrows (top photo).
+Almost nothing is known about the people there.
+Any attempt to contact the Sentinelse have been met with a hail of arrows (see inset photograph).
 They clearly want to be left alone.
 It is the last place in the world not connected to anywhere else.